itsarkcodes/Small_Projects_DevOps/04Grafana_On_EC2/README.md

 # Setting Up Grafana on AWS EC2

-This guide is all the steps to set up Grafana on an AWS EC2 instance.
+These are all the steps to set up Grafana on an AWS EC2 instance.

 ## Overview
 Grafana is an open-source platform for monitoring and observability, allowing you to create dashboards and visualize data from various sources.